fraserlab/sci-dependentcare/index.md

 ---
 These efforts are being implemented on an evolving ad hoc basis by James and Seemay, in parallel to the work being done by the Child & Dependent Care Taskforce.
 We are focused specifically on those needs in the basic science research community at UCSF so that we can target unique challenges that are difficult to address at a campus-wide level.
 Your input is greatly needed to clarify next steps, which are being defined as we go based on your feedback.

+### UPDATE, 7/27/20

+-  In response to the second survey, now closed, our next step is to provide connections between families to help organize into “pods” of shared dependent care responsibilities.
+For respondents who opted-in, we compiled survey results and created Google groups to facilitate introductions between families in the following regions:  Peninsula and South Bay, SF and North Bay, East Bay.
+The Google groups provide families with access to a directory (names, contact, ages of kids, caregiving duties needed) to enable sharing of childcare duties.
+We will also be providing families with guidance on best practices for forming pods, if they choose to self-organize into groups.
+We imagine this will be an iterative process that will rely heavily on feedback and success of this first round of matching.
+We have contracted with an experienced educator to assist with forming groups and answering logistical questions and concerns.

+We will continue to provide updates through this website, so please let us know at any time if you would like to be added to a Google group.
+In this case, simply send us an e-mail that you are willing to share the following information with UCSF colleagues from your area:  name, email address, affiliation, age group of dependents, work site, dependent care options you are interested in.
+If you consent to share this information, you will be added to a Google group and spreadsheet for all families seeking childcare solutions in your region of the Bay Area.

 ### UPDATE, 7/24/20

 - We have put up a new [link](https://docs.google.com/forms/d/117qs2bLJxoSk4uSOWm2ogz9UEp7l4PAnd77zZcN1UY8/edit) at the side of this web page where you can enter (even anonymously) specifics about how COVID has impacted you (grants, papers, research, leadership positions).
 This is optional but helpful for us to maintain a growing record of real consequences from this crisis that we will need to pay attention to.
 Ideally, it would be good to connect this information with demographics, so we can also quantify the impacts on diversity and inclusion.